Reichenbachian/BlackBoardBrute/README.md

 # BlackBoardBrute
-This is a blackboard brute force script.
+This is a blackboard brute force script. <br>
-**IT IS TO BE USED EDUCATION**
+**IT IS TO BE USED SOLELY FOR THE PURPOSE OF EDUCATION**